Label Noise Robustness of Conformal Prediction

-Analogously to conformal prediction, these methods produce valid sets under the i.i.d. assumption, but their guarantees do not hold in the presence of label noise.
-Nevertheless, in the next section, we conduct a real-data experiment, demonstrating that conformal risk control is robust to label noise.
-In the following sections, we aim to explain this phenomenon and find the conditions under which conservative risk is obtained.
+In the next section, we conduct a real-data experiment, demonstrating that conformal risk control is robust to label noise.
+In Section~\ref{risk_theoty} we explain this phenomenon and specify the conditions under which conservative risk is obtained.
+To ease notation, we will omit the subscript $\lambda$ but directly specify whether the prediction set is constructed by clean or noisy calibration data.